quintagroup/collective.contentfiles2aws/README.txt

 of content types that have at least one aws field (image or file) in their schema.
 (If your content types isn't in that list, it means that you do not use aws fields in it or use default Image and File fields instead aws ones.)
-Against of content types list you will see count of object for each content type founded on this context.
+Next to content types list you will see count of object for each content type founded on this context.
 To migrate object for specific content type you need to pass 'content_type' parameter for 'migrate-content' script.
 For example if you want to migrate Image content type you need to specify it